garrandall/popular-music-data/tracks/take-me-in-your-arms-and-love-me-gladys-knight-and-the-pips.md

 The moon above is shining bright
 Come on, boy, the time is right
 Here I am
-Take me in your arms and love me, oooh
+Take me in your arms and love me, oh
 There's a mist of ecstasy
 That's flowing over me
 Here I am